 Advertising your competition posts has its own problems.
 Facebook users are becoming more discerning.
 When they see content they don’t like in their newsfeed they will hide it, or hide all content from the page that posted it.

 Get enough of this sort of reaction (negative feedback) and Facebook will assume that your page is distributing poor quality content and limit the organic reach of all your future posts.

 So Like & Share contests could be killing your organic Facebook reach.
 They are also bad value for money.
 To get a good reaction you will need to invest in a good prize and pay for a Facebook ad to reach enough people.

 The best case scenario is that you will get a heap of new Likes to your page and a lot of interaction on your competition post.
-There is not guarantee that the new Likers have an interest in your business, there are many people who enter every competition they find regardless of the business or prize.
+There is no guarantee that the new Likers have an interest in your business; there are many people who enter every competition they find, regardless of the business or prize.

 Instead of investing your money in a Like & Share contest I’d recommend running a lead capture contest, or a competition that really engages your existing fan base.
 You’ll find lots of examples here.

 You could even spend the money on building a targeted audience using Facebook ads.
 It’s amazing what you can get for a low budget.

 Get a headstart on Google Analytics 4 & understand the lingo with the GA4 phrase book